loyjoy/welcome/documentation/introduction/GET_STARTED.md

 ## How to Adjust the Branding

-Let's brand your chatbot to your perferences together.
+Let's brand your chatbot to your preferences together.
 Give your chatbot a name and attract customers with a slogan.
 Add a placeholder for the open text field, if you wish so.

 <p align="center">
   <img src="branding_header.png" alt="Branding Header" title="Branding Header" width="500"/>